dart-archive/www.dartlang.org/src/site/tools/pub/pubspec.markdown

 - Bob Nystrom <rnystrom@google.com>
 {% endprettify %}

-If anyone uploads your package to pub.dartlang.org, your email address will be public.
+If anyone uploads your package to pub.dartlang.org, your email address is public.

 ## Homepage

 This should be a URL pointing to the website for your package.
 For [hosted packages](dependencies.html#hosted-packages),
-this URL will be linked from the package's page.
+this URL is linked from the package's page.
 While this is technically optional *please do* provide one.
 It helps users understand where your package is coming from.
 If nothing else, you can always use the URL where you host the source code: